Is the gender insurance gap really a confidence gap?

 Studies have been quick to point out that women are “less confident” when making financial decisions.
 62% less confident, to quote a 2019 “Women, Money and Power” study by Allianz Life Insurance Company of North America.
 At Ladder, we are passionate about closing the $16T life insurance coverage gap affecting over 50M families in the US alone — and we’re not going to achieve our mission if women aren’t on board.
 So we took a look at our own data to try to understand what’s really going on.

 1. Women are not less confident — rather, they’re less likely to overstate confidence.

 One of the first questions we ask when people visit our site is if they are feeling “curious,” “unsure,” or “informed” when it comes to life insurance.
 Women are less likely to self-identify as informed (30% vs 42% for men), but identifying as informed seems to mean more to them.
 “Informed” women are 26% more likely to accept their offer than “informed” men.

 This reminds us of the famous Hewlett Packard study: men apply for a job when they meet only 60% of the qualifications, but women apply only if they meet 100% of them.
 Dig deeper on that stat and you’ll find something even more interesting: what holds women back from applying is not a mistaken perception about themselves, but a mistaken perception about the hiring process.
 In other words, they think they can do the job just fine, but they don’t want to waste time with an employer that might not consider their application.

 Similarly, it’s likely not women’s confidence that needs to be repaired in insurance and finance.
 It’s the process.
-Women come to Ladder less likely to say they’re confident but leave more likely to take a policy.
+Women come to Ladder less likely to say they’re confident, but leave more likely to accept an offer for a policy.
 That tells us we’re doing something right.

 2. Women are BUSY.
 They need products that don’t waste their time.